Neurodiversity

 What is Inclusive Language?

+The term neurodiversity was coined by Australian sociologist Judy Singer in the 1990s.
 People with neurodivergent identities (as opposed to neurotypical) experience a wide range of emotions, thoughts, behaviors, and sensory experiences that are different from what most people experience.
 These differences can make it difficult for neurotypicals to understand or relate to their experiences.

 How Inclusive Language Creates Unity at Work and School

-By using inclusive language, colleagues and teachers can create environments where everyone feels safe, valued, and included.
-They can also offer opportunities for students to learn about themselves and each other through shared experiences.
-When everyone feels welcome, supported, and included, everyone benefits.
+Colleagues and teachers can create environments of universal design, where all students with disabilities feel safe, valued, and included.
+They can also offer opportunities for students with disabilities to learn about themselves and each other through shared experiences.

 Inclusive language brings people together from all walks of life in the workplace